OfficeDev/office-js-docs/reference/excel/bindingcollection.md

-# BindingCollection object (JavaScript API for Excel)
+# BindingCollection Object (JavaScript API for Excel)

 Represents the collection of all the binding objects that are part of the workbook.